hemanth22/Pre-Release_hemanthindexpage/README.md

 # Pre-Release_hemanthindexpage
-This is project is for testing new development projects
+This is project is for pre deployment.